OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 We will compare our model of interest `UCSC_P_EDM` to the null by joining them together and looking at the difference between the scores.
+As calculated, a positive difference implies better performance of the climatology null model.

 ``` r
 bind_rows(null_model_forecasts, multiple_forecasts) |>